AishWarr/assets/README.md

 # assets

 Trying to do a prototype of a useful application of AR.js.
-It is light weight and runs with just a file and its markers.
+It is light weight keyboard and runs with just a file and its AR markers.
 The 'mARker','premarker' folders are just for my test purposes.

 Run the ARKeyBoard.js file and scan a Hiro marker to see the AR Keyboard just above the marker.